 Overview of the GED

 Employers and institutions of higher education often see the GED credential as being the equivalent to a high school diploma.
 The test is owned and maintained by the American Council on Education (ACE).
 It is composed of four subject area tests in science, social studies, mathematical reasoning, and reasoning through language arts.

 In order to pass the GED test, you will need to earn no less than 150 on each subject area test.
 The test is available in Spanish and Braille.
 The times, dates and locations of testing are handled by individual states.

 Students who want to prepare for the GED exam in Oregon have several choices.
 Each study option has its pros and cons depending upon a student's lifestyle and learning style.

 Oregon has 17 official GED preparation programs through their community colleges.
 Enrollment in classes requires taking an assessment test in order to best meet the needs of the student.
 Class times, locations and fees vary from one community college to the next.

 Oregonians who prefer to study online on their own have a few choices in available programs.
 The student should use caution and ensure that the online program has up-to-date and relevant study material.
-ACE has partnered with a few educational publishing houses that offer online GED prep classes.
-Other sources for online study include for-profit schools that may or may not be based in Oregon but still offer preparatory courses designed to prepare the student for success on the GED exam.
+The GED Testing Service offers a variety of web-based options on its website (www.gedtestingservice.com).

 The GED test is offered at many of the same community colleges that offer the GED preparation programs.
 Testing center locations and hours will vary across the state.
-Students need to register and attend an orientation prior to taking the GED exam.
+Students can register for the exam at www.GED.com .